Permissions for Using SEPM Publications

 · Permission to use material from The Journal of Sedimentary Research (or Journal of Sedimentary Petrology) should be made to Melissa Lester.

-· Permission to use material from PALAIOS should be made to Kathleen Huber.
+· Permission to use material from PALAIOS and Journal of Paleontology (1927-1985) should be made to Kathleen Huber.

 · Permission to use material from SEPM book publications should be made to Michele Tomlinson.